The 8 Best Recurve Bows in 2023 (Buying Guide)

 You can always adjust from there; the most critical part is to find a draw weight you can comfortably handle.

-Know the Purpose for Your Bow
+Know the Purpose of Your Bow

-However, if you’re looking to hunt game and pierce through skin and bone, then you need a recurve bow with a draw weight of 40 pounds or higher.
+However, if you’re looking to hunt game and pierce through skin and bone, you need a recurve bow with a draw weight of 40 pounds or higher.

 If you want to be safe, you can choose our recommended best recurve bow for hunting, but if you don’t like it or don’t want to invest that much money, there are lots of recurve bows out there that will work.

 The only case where I would go higher than 40 pounds of draw weight is if you are going to hunt some BIG game like buffalo or bears.
 In these situations, to be safe, I would aim for a 55-pound draw weight or higher.

 When you have finally bought a new recurve bow, it’s important that you can take it apart, set it up, and string it correctly.
 If you don’t do these steps correctly, you risk destroying your new recurve bow.